PL/NC. Skirmish with HERO over 3GD6-8 Station Armor Timer, Oh…and HERO Kills a Wyvern

 At around 0:00 EVE Time, the 3GD6-8 Station was due to come out of reinforce as the final fight in the system between PL and HERO.
 If HERO failed to rep the station and reset the timer, they would lose the system to PL.
 As a result the amount of response to CTAs from HERO was staggering.
 With multiple fleets being maxed at 250 pilots.
 HERO brought a mainline DPS fleet comprised of Tengus and Eagles.
 With a secondary Ishtar fleet in support.
 This was of course furher supported by a massive 200 man EWAR fleet of mostly Crucifiers, themselves having “Rushcat” fit interceptors in support for ECM bursts.

 The main objective for HERO was clear, they had to rep the station.
 To that end, the main fleet was to hold the line against the enemy long enough for the Carriers to get on grid and rep the station.
 As the timer drew closer to expiring, HERO intel flooded in that in addition to the slowcats and supers PL is known for, the TFI fleet used in the last fight would make a return.
-The last IHub fight went poorly for these TFIs, who were a victim of their own success and lost a large amount of ships to HERO.
+The last IHub fight went poorly for both sides.
+Where in one engagement PL took a bloody nose, but then HERO traded heavily for a Pyrrhic victory, and lost a large amount of ships to PL.

 This TFI fleet came into the system first.
 Followed by a surprise for HERO.
 PL had called in their ally NC., who themselves brought a fleet of T3s to deal with HEROs EWAR frigs.
 The surprise didn’t seem to catch HERO off their footing too badly as suicide dictors quickly flew into the sub cap fleets for PL/NC. and delayed them from warping on grid with the station.